Stability for the Erd\H{o}s-Rothschild problem: Stability of asymptotically extremal graphs

 \subsubsection{Binomial tails}

-In order to prove Part~\ref{stabilitysimpii} of Theorem~\ref{stabilitysimp}, we will need Corollary~\ref{binbound} below, which is a simple consequence of the Chernoff inequality (see e.g.~Theorem 2.1 in~\cite{randomgraphs}).
+In order to prove Part~\ref{stabilitysimpii} of Theorem~\ref{stabilitysimp}, we will need Corollary~\ref{binbound} below, which is a simple consequence of the Chernoff inequality.
 The combinatorial interpretation of this fact is that almost every partition of $[n]$ into $k$ parts is such that every part has size roughly $n/k$.
 Write $X \sim \text{Bin}(n,p)$ if a random variable $X$ is binomially distributed with parameters $n \in \mathbb{N}$, $p \in (0,1)$.

-\begin{proposition} Suppose $X \sim \text{Bin}(n,p)$ where $0<p<1$.
+\begin{proposition}\cite[Theorem 2.1]{randomgraphs} Suppose $X \sim \text{Bin}(n,p)$ where $0<p<1$.
 Let $k \leq np$.
 Then

-\eqqed \end{proposition}
+\end{proposition}

 \begin{corollary} Let $n,k \in \mathbb{N}$ and $\delta \in \mathbb{R}$, where $0 < 1/n \ll \delta \ll 1/k$.
 Then

 \end{corollary}